newmediaarts/nma_v3-5/README.md

 [View Demo on Github Pages](https://newmediaarts.github.io/nma_v3.5/)

 ## Goals/Constraints:
 * minimal config (easy to understand and get up and running right out of the box)
-* support for relative paths via a found "Relbase" liquid hack/work-around (e.g. enabling the site to be staticly hosted in any sub-directory)
+* support for relative paths via a found "relPathPrefix" liquid hack/work-around (e.g. enabling the site to be staticly hosted in any sub-directory)
 * Other key features:
-    * html includes (via [nunjucks](https://mozilla.github.io/nunjucks/)/liquid)
+    * .html files with a mix of front matter + markup (via [11ty](https://www.11ty.dev/))
-    * html files with mixed front matter + markup (thank you eleventy)
+    * .html templating/includes (via 11ty + [nunjucks](https://mozilla.github.io/nunjucks/)/liquid)

 ##  Local pre-requisites:
 Make sure you have node and npm installed.
 See installation docs: (https://nodejs.org/en/).
 To confirm node and npm are installed: